qmacro/qmacro.github.io/src/posts/2023-01-16-living-on-a-narrowboat--embracing-constraints.md

 ---

 It's no secret that a narrowboat is smaller than the vast majority of land-based homes (or offices for that matter).
-In the first post in this series, [I'm moving onto a narrowboat](/blog/posts/2023/01/02/i'm-moving-onto-a-narrowboat/), I outlined some of the basic dimension (57 feet long and 6 feet 10 inches wide) and shared a diagram of the narrowboat layout:
+In the first post in this series, [I'm moving onto a narrowboat](/blog/posts/2023/01/02/i'm-moving-onto-a-narrowboat/), I outlined some of the basic dimensions (57 feet long and 6 feet 10 inches wide) and shared a diagram of the narrowboat layout:

 ![My narrowboat design, showing the entire boat length and layout details](/images/2023/01/narrowboat-design.png)